Manifold Approximation by Moving Least-Squares Projection (MMLS): Theoretical analysis of the approximation

 describing the Euclidean projections of $v$ onto $H(r)$, vary smoothly with respect to $r$. \end{definition}

+\begin{remark} Note that this is equivalent to the demand that a family of projection operators $P_r$ varies smoothly in $r$ with respect to the operator norm (see Lemma \ref{lem:HapproximationNoise}, where the operator norm plays a key role). \end{remark}

-Ideally, we would have wanted to use the proof of Lemma \ref{lem:Hofq} and state that since the matrix $R$ is smooth in $r$ and $q$ then there exists a smooth choice of $R R^T$'s eigenvectors (i.e., the basis $\{ u_i \}$ of $H'$).
+Ideally, we would have wanted to use the proof of Lemma \ref{lem:Hofq} and state that since the matrix $\mathcal{R}$ is smooth in $r$ and $q$ then there exists a smooth choice of $\mathcal{R} \mathcal{R}^T$'s eigenvectors (i.e., the basis $\{ u_k \}$ of $H'$).
 In the general case of smooth multivariate perturbations of matrices, this is not always true (e.g., see \cite{rainer2013perturbation, hinrichsen2005mathematical}).
 Nevertheless, in the following lemma, we are able to show that in our case the projections onto $H'(r; q)$ vary smoothly in both parameters.
-This is made possible due to the manifold structure as well as the utilization of the MLS framework.
+This is made possible due to the manifold structure as well as the utilization of the Iterative Least-Squares mechanism discussed in Section \ref{sec:LSPCA}.
+As shown there, this algorithm coincides with the famous subspace iterations, which is known to converge geometrically with a decay factor of $\abs{\frac{\sigma_{d+1}}{\sigma_d}}$, where $\sigma_k$ denotes the $k^{{th}}$ singular value of the matrix $\mathcal{R}(q)$ of Equation \eqref{eq:RofQ} (see \cite{stewart2001matrix}).
+Since the points $\{r_i\}$ are samples of a $d$-dimensional manifold with additive noise, it is reasonable to assume that, on a local level, the variance of the data is significantly more dominant in its $d$ leading principal components than the others.
+Therefore, we add this demand to the following Lemma.